The First Aid Training You Might Not Know You Need

 Advertisement

 Mental health first aid is exactly what it sounds like — a response to a mental health emergency.
-And since last year, the National Council For Behavioral Health has organized trainings alongside Born This Way Foundation, a non-profit organization started by Lady Gaga and her mother that helps young people find mental health resources.
-Together, the organizations help people recognize when someone is in mental health distress — whether it's a panic attack, a depressive episode, or substance use challenges — and they teach them how to talk to someone who's going through a hard time.
+And since last year, the National Council For Behavioral Health has organised trainings alongside the Born This Way Foundation, a non-profit organisation started by Lady Gaga and her mother that helps young people find mental health resources.
+Together, the organisations help people recognise when someone is in mental health distress — whether it's a panic attack, a depressive episode, or substance use challenges — and they teach them how to talk to someone who's going through a hard time.

 "We’re constantly exposed to people who experience mental health concerns, and knowing the proper ways to go about helping them is one step towards getting them to seek professional help," Estepan says.